When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Measure the door opening and door to ensure a proper fit.
+• Measure Twice: Accurate measurements of the door opening are critical for a proper fit.

-• Use shims to level the door in the frame and secure it with mounting screws.
+• Level It: Use shims to square the door in the frame before securing it with screws.

-• Install the door handle and make any necessary adjustments for smooth operation.
+• Hardware: Install the handle last and adjust the closer for smooth operation.

 Cost of Installation